cockroachlabs/open-sourced-interview-process/CandidateFeedbackSurvey.md

-### Recruiter Phone Screen
+At Cockroach Labs, we strive to aim to last and build to last.
+Part of that process is getting feedback from candidates on waht's going well and what we can be doing better.
+After candidates come onsite with us, we send out the following 2-minute survey via CultureAmp [CultureAmp](https://www.cultureamp.com/)):

-At Cockroach Labs, we want to know how we can build high and aim to last.
-Part of that process is getting feedback from candidates on how we can improve our interviews.
-We send out the following 2-minute CultureAmp [CultureAmp](https://www.cultureamp.com/))survey using after candidates interview with us onsite:
+## Overall Impression

-**Overall Impression**
+- Overall, my recruitment experience at Cockroach Labs was positive. (yes-no)

-Overall, my recruitment experience at Cockroach Labs was positive. (yes-no) The recruitment process gave me good insight into the company's mission, culture, and values. (yes-no)
+- The recruitment process gave me good insight into the company's mission, culture, and values. (yes-no)

-From what I experienced, I can see myself working at Cockroach Labs. (yes-no)
+- From what I experienced, I can see myself working at Cockroach Labs. (yes-no)

-I would encourage my friends and colleagues to apply to Cockroach Labs. (yes-no)
+- I would encourage my friends and colleagues to apply to Cockroach Labs. (yes-no)

-What impressed you about Cockroach Labs? (free-text)
+- What impressed you about Cockroach Labs? (free-text)

-What is one thing we could do to improve the recruitment process? (free-text)
+- What is one thing we could do to improve the recruitment process? (free-text)

-**Busting Bias**
+## Busting Bias

-I felt that the interviewers were able to assess my knowledge, skills, and abilities required for the job based on the exercises we completed rather than my resume. (yes-no)
+- I felt that the interviewers were able to assess my knowledge, skills, and abilities required for the job based on the exercises we completed rather than my resume. (yes-no)

-The job description was influential in affecting my decision to join Cockroach Labs. (yes-no)
+- The job description was influential in affecting my decision to join Cockroach Labs. (yes-no)

-**Interview Experience**
+## Interview Experience

-I was satisfied with the timeliness and responsiveness of my recruiter. (yes-no)
+- I was satisfied with the timeliness and responsiveness of my recruiter. (yes-no)

-After talking with the interviewers, I got a good sense of the objectives and expectations of the role. (yes-no)
+- After talking with the interviewers, I got a good sense of the objectives and expectations of the role. (yes-no)

-The interview experience gave me a clear understanding of what it would be like to work at Cockroach Labs. (yes-no)
+- The interview experience gave me a clear understanding of what it would be like to work at Cockroach Labs. (yes-no)

-My interviewers gave me the opportunity to ask my own questions. (yes-no)
+- My interviewers gave me the opportunity to ask my own questions. (yes-no)

-**Extra Information**
+## Extra Information

-Please let us know if there is anything else that you would like to share about your recruitment process. (free-text)
+- Please let us know if there is anything else that you would like to share about your recruitment process. (free-text)